rackerlabs/support-how-to/content/exchange/recover-a-deleted-microsoft-exchange-mailbox.md

 ### How to recover a deleted Microsoft Exchange mailbox

 Warning: A mailbox must be recovered within 14 days of deletion.
-After 14 days the mailbox data is not recoverable.

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/Login.aspx?ReturnUrl=%2f "Cloud Office Control Panel") using your Rackspace Cloud Office admin ID and password.